Sprue Bushes

 1. What is the exact lifespan of an Adtech Sprue Bush?

-The lifespan depends on the casting cycle and maintenance.
-However, in typical aluminum wheel production, our bushes last between 20 to 60 days.
-This is significantly longer than standard ceramic options.
+In typical aluminum wheel production, our bushes last between 20 to 60 days.
+The exact lifespan depends on the casting cycle frequency and maintenance quality.
+This performance significantly exceeds that of standard ceramic options.

 2. Can this sprue bush be used for zinc or copper casting?

-No. The Adtech Sprue Bush is formulated specifically for aluminum casting.
-The chemical resistance is tuned for Al-Si alloys.
-Using it with copper or zinc may lead to rapid erosion or chemical reaction.
+No. Adtech Sprue Bushes are formulated specifically for aluminum-silicon (Al-Si) alloys.
+Using them with copper or zinc, which have different chemical reactivities and temperatures, may lead to rapid erosion or destructive chemical reactions.

 3. Does the “High Silicon Melting 140” material require special storage?